Henan: Geography

-Henan has a diverse landscape with floodplains in the east and mountains in the west.
-Much of the province forms part the densely populated North China Plain, an area known as the "breadbasket of China".
-The Taihang Mountains intrude partially into Henan's northwestern borders from Shanxi, forming the eastern edge of Loess Plateau.
-To the west the Xionger and Funiu Mountains form an extensive network of mountain ranges and plateaus, supporting one of the few remaining temperate deciduous forests which once covered all of Henan.
-The renowned Mount Song and its Shaolin Temple is located in the far east of the region, near the capital city Zhengzhou.
+Henan's landscape include floodplains in the east and mountains in the west.
+Most of the province forms part the North China Plain, an area known as the "breadbasket of China".
+The Taihang Mountains intrude partially into Henan's northwestern borders from Shanxi, forming the south-eastern edge of Loess Plateau.
+To the west the Xionger and Funiu Mountains form a network of mountain ranges and plateaus, supporting one of the remaining temperate deciduous forests which once covered all of Henan.
+The Mount Song and its Shaolin Temple is located in the far east of the region, near the capital city Zhengzhou.
 To the far south, the Dabie Mountains divides Hubei from Henan.
-The Nanyang Basin, separated from North China Plain by these mountains, is another important agricultural and population center, with culture and history distinct from the rest of Henan and closer to that of Hubei's.
-Unlike the rest of northern China, desertification is not a problem in Henan, though sandstorms are common in cities near the Yellow River due to the large amount of sand present in the river.
-At 2413.8 meters above sea level, the highest point in Henan province is Laoyachanao (老鸦岔垴).
+The Nanyang Basin, separated from North China Plain by these mountains, is another agricultural and population center, with culture and history distinct from the rest of Henan and closer to that of Hubei's.
+Unlike the rest of northern China, desertification is not a problem in Henan, while sandstorms are in cities near the Yellow River due to sand present in the river.
+At 2413.8 meters above sea level, the highest point in Henan province is Laoyachanao.

+Map of the Yellow River water control system in Henan Province, 1876 (Guangxu 2nd year), watercolor and ink manuscript.
+Oriented with north to the bottom.
+Library of Congress.

 The Yellow River passes through central Henan.
 It enters from the northwest, via the Sanmenxia Reservoir.
 After it passes Luoyang, the mountains gave way to plains.
-Excessive amount of sediments are formed due to the silt it picks up from the Loess Plateau, raising the river bed and causing frequent floods which shaped the habitat of the region.
-More recently however, construction of dams and levees, as well as the depletion of water resources have ended the floods.
-The Huai River in southern Henan is another important river, and has been recognized as part of the boundary dividing northern and southern Chinese climate and culture.
+Sediments are formed due to the silt it picks up from the Loess Plateau, raising the river bed and causing floods which shaped the habitat of the region.
+Later, construction of dams and levees, and the depletion of water resources have ended the floods.
+The Huai River in southern Henan is another river, and has been recognized as part of the boundary dividing northern and southern Chinese climate and culture.

-Henan shares borders with six other provinces.
-It is bordered to the west by Shaanxi, to the south by Hubei, and to the north by Shanxi (northwest) and Hebei (northeast).
-To the east lie Shandong (northeast) and Anhui (southeast), whose borders meet at a narrow strip of land which separates Henan from Jiangsu to the east.

-Climate

-Henan has a temperate climate that is humid subtropical (Köppen Cwa or Cfa) to the south of the Yellow River and bordering on humid continental (Köppen Dwa) to the north.
-It has a distinct seasonal climate characterised by hot, humid summers due to the East Asian monsoon, and generally cool to cold, windy, dry winters that reflect the influence of the vast Siberian anticyclone.
-Temperatures average around the freezing mark in January and 27 to 28 °C in July.
-A great majority of the annual rainfall occurs during the summer.
+Politics